Take Care Of Yourself

 This practice may seem strange, but it works.
 Things should either serve a purpose or bring you joy to have them.
 If it doesn’t fit in either of those categories, then why are you holding onto it?

 Think about it, you wouldn’t hold on to a friend that is just taking up space in your life only because your other friend introduced you to them.
-In the same respect, you shouldn’t hold on to an item just because you feel guilty that someone gave it to you.
+In the same respect, you shouldn’t hold on to an item just because you feel like it’s bad that someone gave it to you.

 Although the process of de-cluttering can be loathsome, it will be well worth it in the long run.
 Your surroundings should be a reflection of how you feel inside of yourself.
 When you take the time to clean up, you will be able to rest better and find things much more efficiently.

-As mentioned in the Five Components of Daily Self-Care, daily personal development is essential to becoming the best version of yourself.
-Each day, be sure to devote time to grow as a person.
+As mentioned in the Five Components of Daily Self-Care, daily personal development is essential to becoming the best version and taking care of yourself.
+Each day, make sure to devote time to grow as a person.
 This can be through reading books, watching personal growth videos, taking courses, or reading articles about how to be better.

 While there isn’t an accurate way to measure personal growth, it will be evident in every aspect of your life that you have been devoting time to personal development.
 Whether you are a student, professional, businessman, or parent, personal development is an essential aspect of self-care that shouldn’t be overlooked.